GrassLab/NYCU_Operating_System_Capstone/_sources/labs/lab0.rst.txt

 Interact with Rpi3
 ==================

+In our provided bootable image, it contains a kernel image can echoes what you type through UART.
+You can use it to test if your Lab kits function well.

+1. If you use method 2 to set up your bootable image, you should download `kernel8.img <https://github.com/GrassLab/osdi/raw/master/supplement/kernel8.img>`_
+, and put it into your boot partition.
+It's identical to the one in the provided bootable image.

+2. Plug in the UART to USB converter to your host machine, and open it through serial console such as screen or putty with correct baud rate.

-Use the provided `kernel8.img <https://github.com/GrassLab/osdi/raw/master/supplement/kernel8.img>`_ and connect TX, RX, GND to the corresponding pins on rpi3.
+3. Connect TX, RX, GND to the corresponding pins on rpi3, and turn on your rpi3.

-After power on, you can read and write data from /dev/ttyUSB0 (Linux).
+4. After your rpi3 powers on, you can type some letters, and your serial console should print what you just typed.
-You can use putty or screen with baud rate 115200 to interact with your rpi3.

 .. code-block:: none